GeotrekCE/Geotrek-mobile/README.md

 * `AVAILABLE_LANGUAGES: ['fr', 'en', 'it']` - defines available languages for the app interface. (please be aware that de translation of the data only depends of the API)
 * `GOOGLE_ANALYTICS_ID: 'UA-1234567-8'` - you can link your app to a Google Analytics account.
 You just need to put your GA ID. (this account needs to be an App type account and not a web one)
 * `APP_NAME: 'Geotrek Rando'` - the app name that will be displayed on the top bar of the app
 * `DOMAIN_NAME = 'http://api-url.com'` - This parameters tells the app where to get the data it will use.
+Note: If you're using Geotrek suite (Geotrek Admin and Geotrek Rando), it's the url of your Geotrek Rando website + `/data`.
+Geotrek mobile V1.X is compatible with Geotrek Admin 0.XX and Geotrek mobile v2.X is compatible with Geotrek Admin 2.XX
+* `GEOTREK_DIR = 'geotrek-rando'` - The name of the folder containing your app on the filesystem
+* `LOGS_FILENAME = 'geotrek-rando.log'` - The name of the app log file

 *More options available in this file to be documented...*

 CUSTOMISATION